Ethan Hardy: Reception

 Ethan & Cal meeting their biological mother was nominated for "Best Drama Storyline" at the 2016 Inside Soap Awards.
 In August 2017, Rainsford was longlisted for Best Drama Star at the Inside Soap Awards, while Cal's murder (including its effect on Ethan) was longlisted for Best Drama Storyline.
 Both nominations made the viewer-voted shortlist.
 On 6 November 2017, Rainsford won the "Best Drama Star" accolade.
 Katie Baillie from the Metro said that "Holby Sin City" was confusing and "it all went a bit bonkers."
 She also accused Ethan's story in the episode of being nonsensical.
 Jack Seale of The Guardian opined that the episode was Sin City done a "doggedly small scale" and branded Ethan a "fussy registrar".
 Robert Hiley from What's on TV branded Ethan "a brilliant character and an amazing doctor" but opined that he appeared to give up on career progression when Lily was promoted before him.
 Holly Wade from the Radio Times opined "he has lived in the shadow of his brother Cal for a long time and struggles to come out of his shell.
 He is a loveable character and definitely the type of thorough doctor that you'd want to be in charge of your case."

 A What's on TV writer branded the character "disillusioned doctor Ethan".
 Producer Oliver Kent admitted that his show had focused too much on Ethan, Connie and Dylan.
 He added that his team had to remind themselves Casualty was a show about the hospital's nursing staff.
 Reilly (What's on TV) enjoyed Ethan's "Be More Cal" phase.
 She said "it's safe to say with lines like ‘how you doin’?’ in the style of Joey from Friends, he's going to provide much comedy over the coming episodes."
 The critic later stated that "the love-hate storylines between Cal and Ethan have captivated fans and are still going strong."
 After his work struggles, a reporter from The People said "speccy specialist registrar Ethan Hardy (George Rainsford) is back in the groove, charming more patients in the emergency department."

 Inside Soap's Sarah Ellis said that her colleagues were frustrated with Ethan and Alicia's relationship story.
 They added "the continuing saga between Ethan and Alicia in Casualty has rumbled on for so long that Inside Soap has almost destroyed the office telly by continually throwing stuff at it in frustration."
 In 2020, Emma Bullimore from Radio Times assessed that Ethan had become "without doubt, one of the most popular characters in Casualty history."
 She branded him a "really nice guy" who is "shy and bumbling, he has no idea how attractive he is."
 Despite Ethan's many traumas, Bullimore concluded that "Ethan always tries to do the right thing and stays kind.
 A proper ED hero."
+In 2021, Inside Soap's Alice Penwill described defended the character's constant traumatic stories because "Rainsford is just so good at the crying scenes".